bhupixb/Stress-Testing-bash-script/README.md

 ### Testcase Generator:
 The file `tc_generator.cpp` has some boilerplate code to generate commonly required testcases like `tree`, `graph`, `array of integers` & `strings`. <br>
 You can modify this file to generate test cases as per your requirements.
+E.g.
+1) to generate an array calling:
+    `gen_array(10, -5, 10)`;
+    it will return an array(vector more specifically) with length 10 and elements in the range [-5, 10].

+2) to generate a tree calling:
+   `gen_tree(10)`:
+   will return a tree with 10 nodes.

+3) to generate a simple graph calling:
+   `gen_simple_graph(10, 12)`;
+   will return a simple connected graph with 10 nodes and 12 edges.

+  You can add things as you need them or use testlib which is the best if you know how to use it.